facebookresearch/ParlAI/projects/bst/README.md

 ## Looking at the data

-You can view the data or train your own ParlAI agent on the LIGHT tasks with `-t blended_skill_talk` (for just the new task).
+You can view the data or train your own ParlAI agent on the BST tasks with `-t blended_skill_talk` (for just the new task).
 See the [ParlAI quickstart for help](http://parl.ai/docs/tutorial_quick.html).

 Use `-t blended_skill_talk:all` to also include multitasking with the ConvAI2, Empathetic Dialogues and Wizard of Wikipedia datasets in their blend-debiased (topicifier) versions (See Sec.
 4.2 of the paper).